sr258/docker/README.md

 You might want to use [Weblate docker-compose](https://github.com/WeblateOrg/docker-compose) to run Weblate.

+## sr258's fork

+This fork is makes the Weblate Docker container compatible with H5P and GitHub

+* It changes the JSON formatter to output correctly nested JSON (for simplicity's sake if you just select JSON)
+* It allows you to add the GitHub OAuth token as an environment variable (WEBLATE_GITHUB_OAUTH_TOKEN)
+* It fixes issues with access rights to ~/.config/hub (changes location to /home/weblate/.config/hub and automatically creates the file with the token from WEBLATE_GITHUB_OAUTH_TOKEN)

 ## Exposed ports

 In July 2019 (starting with the 3.7.1-6 tag), the containers is not running as